“Is there a cure for social anxiety?”

 I fundamentally don’t believe people with social anxiety are broken or sick.

-I think they have a condition fueled by a certain set of beliefs that live in the mind, emotions and body (all are connected) of the individual.
+I think they have a condition fueled by a certain set of beliefs that live in the mind, emotions and body (all are connected) of the individual – who might be looking for a cure for social anxiety.

 I believe that re-framing social anxiety in a more non-judgmental way, actually helps the recovery itself and gets you away from this “I’m broken thinking”.